elopio/docs/source/includes/_transactionAPI.md

 <!-- TODO: Add sections to create*Market functions explaining what conditions will cause transaction to fail; add calls to augur.createMarket.getMarketFromCreateMarketReceipt in market creation examples -->
 ### augur.api.Universe.createBinaryMarket(p)

 Creates a new [Binary Market](#binary-market).
+This transaction will trigger a [`MarketCreated` event](#MarketCreated) if the [Market](#market) is created successfully.
 After the transaction has completed successfully, the Market address can be obtained by calling `augur.createMarket.getMarketFromCreateMarketReceipt`.

 #### Parameters: